Vehrik/FarOut/Characters/6-Movement.md

 Creatures Threaten everything that occupies the same Zone as them, but can potentially Threaten Creatures that are multiple Zones away if they have some item or ability that supplies Threat.
+While in Superposition between Zones, you do not Threaten anything until you make a decision on which Zone you are in.

 Threat is not the same thing as Range.
 Range means you *can* Threaten something, whereas Threat implies you *are* Threatening something.
 Your Threat describes a